bcgov/entity/docs/Way of Working/Sprint Review.md

 ----
 ### Month xx, 2020 - Sprint (Milestone) xx - 55 min. total
 ----
+PO´s can speak 2 min. each to the Sprint Goal - what they achieved - and what got not completely done this Sprint.
 #### Assets
 * xxxxxxxxxxxx xxxxxxx - xxxx - ABCDE - x min
 #### Entities